June 11

 Or, in the case of 18/0 (magnetic) stainless steel, what about the other 82%?

-Using inferior stainless steel is one way that manufacturers can cut costs.
+Using inferior stainless steel is one way that manufacturers cut costs.
 Steel in overseas-made products tends to be inferior to steel used in the United States and Western Europe.
-Inferior stainless steel can contain impurities that make it not as durable and corrosion resistant as higher quality stainless.
+Inferior stainless steel can contain impurities that make it less durable and corrosion resistant than higher quality stainless.

-(Note: You can read more about stainless steel in The Best Cookware for Every Budget.
-You can read more about All-Clad steel in our Ultimate All-Clad Cookware Review.)
+You can read more about stainless steel in The Best Cookware for Every Budget.

 Differences in steel quality can account for differences in pricing among brands of clad cookware.
 If you buy inexpensive clad stainless, you may get lucky and get decent pans that last and don't rust.
 You might also get unlucky and get pans that rust, pit, and corrode in a frustratingly short time.